Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

   - Create a new policy `PresignedUrlAvatarPolicy` as seen in `aws/policies/s3-upload-avatar-presigned-url-policy.json` [in my code](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/aws/policies/s3-upload-avatar-presigned-url-policy.json) and attach this policy to the role of this Lambda

-- **The pre-signed URL Policy**
+- **The PresignedUrlAvatarPolicy**

-  - Create this policy and assign it to your s3, add the code from the `function.rb` file to the Lambda CruddurUploadAvatarfunction.
+  - Create this policy and assign it to your s3, add modified codes from the `function.rb` file in gitpod environment to the Lambda CruddurUploadAvatar function.
   - Navigate to the Lambda function's configuration and access the **Permissions** section.
   - Open the settings of the execution role associated with the Lambda function.
   - Modify the Lambda runtime handler to from `function.handler` to `function.rb`